FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Methods

 \subsection{Sub-segmentation}

-While most previously proposed sub-segmentation schemes are carefully derived based on ex-vivo and in-vivo analysis of corpus callosum morphology and connectivity, their geometric definitions may not always produce sub-segments consistent with the intended parcellation.
-In Figure~\ref{fig:subsegmentation_comparison}, for example, we can observe that the Hofer-Frahm sub-segmentation scheme does not separate CC genu and body as originally intended~\autocite{hofer2006topography}, instead merging the rostrum and anterior fornix body into one sub-region.
-Other schemes show similar shortcomings due to the sub-optimal slicing angles with respect to the CC shape.
+While most previously proposed sub-segmentation schemes are carefully derived based on ex-vivo and in-vivo analysis of corpus callosum morphology and connectivity, their geometric definitions may not always produce sub-segments consistent with the intended parcellation. \R{R:correction1}\defquotedtext{Q:correction1}{In Figure~\ref{fig:subsegmentation_comparison}, for example, we can observe that the Hofer-Frahm sub-segmentation scheme does not separate CC genu and body as originally intended~\autocite{hofer2006topography}, instead merging the rostrum and anterior CC body into one sub-region.} Other schemes show similar shortcomings due to the suboptimal slicing angles with respect to the CC shape.

 To address the limitations of previous CC sub-segmentation schemes, we propose a novel and robust approach for geometric sub-segmentation: we divide the CC perpendicular to the intercallosal line.
 In Figure~\ref{fig:our_subsegmentation}, we apply the anatomically motivated fractions from the Hofer-Frahm scheme along the principal direction of the CC shape.
 This approach leads to the intended division between the posterior and superior genu.
 We provide a customizable, parametric implementation for all the geometric sub-segmentation schemes shown in this paper, which allows researchers to redefine sub-segmentation -- e.g.\ according to thickness changes derived by our tool.